nianqiaoju/rt/README.md

 ![Re-analysis of the epidemic curve in Figure 1 of Pan et al.](rt_four_methods.png)

-In short, we find that Using symptom onsets instead of incidences results in time-lagged estimate of the instantaneous reproduction number R(t).
+In short, we find that using symptom onsets instead of incidences results in time-lagged estimate of the instantaneous reproduction number R(t).
 More details can be found in [this document](jama_comment.pdf).